MustafaArikan/MustafaArikan.github.io/_posts/2021-06-07-find-and-stop-processes.md

-# Find and kill linux processes
+# Find and stop linux processes

 Here's the table of contents: